teamputtygen/hn-docs/docs/introduction.rst

 Functional Overview
 -------------------

-The hybrid cloud platform coming from the design phase provides cost-effective access to large-scale compute and storage resources from multiple providers.
+The cloud platform coming from the design phase provides cost-effective access to large-scale compute and storage resources from multiple providers.
 The solution brings together three commercial services, an authentication infrastructure that supports